mnatha/wordhop/README.md

 });
 ```

 Now find where in your code your bot processes incoming messages it does not understand.
-You may have some outgoing fallback message there.
+You may have some outgoing fallback message there (i.e. "Oops I didn't get that!").
 Within that block of code, include the following line of code to capture these conversational ‘dead-ends’:

 ```javascript
 wordhop.logUnkownIntent(messageObject);
 ```

+Go back to Slack and wait for inishgts to be delivered.
+That's it!

-## Connect a Slack app to Wordhop
+## 2.0 Connect a Slack app to Wordhop

 Add the free Wordhop Slack app from [https://wordhop.io](https://wordhop.io) and  `Add a Bot`.
 Provide a name for your bot and  `Add a Platform`.
 Pick Slack as your platform.
 Then, open your terminal window and enter this: